 - Best running shoes

 In some cases, these keyword frameworks may provide you with keywords that have little to no search volume.
-But they’re still worth adding to your list, as bottom-funnel keywords can drive conversions even without a high keyword search volume.
+But they’re still worth adding to your list, as they often unveil valuable bottom-funnel content that some content marketers might struggle to find.
+Bottom-funnel keywords like “Flyrunner vs. Nike” can drive conversions despite a lower keyword search volume.

 Now that you’ve prioritized audience research and keyword frameworks, you’ve likely already found SEO keywords that are sure to stand out from other pieces of content marketing in your industry.
 Let’s continue the momentum.